 - If the executable created from your VHDL sources crashes, this may be a bug at runtime or the code itself may be wrong.
 However, since VHDL has a notion of pointers, an erroneous VHDL program (using invalid pointers for example) may crash.

 - If a compiler message is not clear enough, please tell us.
-The error messages can be improved, but we have not enough experience with them.
+The error messages can be improved, but we do not have enough experience with them.

-Then, please include enough information for the maintainers to reproduce the problem.
-This includes:
+Also, please include enough information in the bug report, for the maintainers to reproduce the problem.
+The template includes:

 - Operating system and version of GHDL (you can get it with

-- Whether you have built GHDL from sources (provide short SHA of the used commit) or used the binary distribution (tell which release/tag).
+- Whether you have built GHDL from sources (provide short SHA of the used commit) or used the binary distribution (note which release/tag).

 - If you cannot compile, please report which compiler you are using and the version.

-- Content of the input files which make the MWE
+- Content of the input files which comprise the MWE

 - Description of the problem: